Area codes 402 and 531: History

 In 1947, the American Telephone and Telegraph Company (AT&T) created the first nationwide telephone numbering plan in the United States and Canada.
 The entire state of Nebraska was designated as one of eighty-six numbering plan areas, and received area code 402.

 In 1954, the numbering plan area was divided.
 Eastern Nebraska retained 402, and area code 308 was assigned to western Nebraska.
 The overall roughly diagonal dividing line runs from the southeast between Hastings and Minden north into the northern part of the state and then west towards the eastern edge of the Sandhills in the northwest of the state.

-Nebraska's most-populous cities, Omaha and Lincoln, are near each other in the eastern part of the state and retained the area code, while Grand Island, then the state's fourth-most-populous city, was placed in 308.
+Nebraska's most populous cities, Omaha and Lincoln, are near each other in the eastern part of the state and retained the area code, while Grand Island, then the state's third most populous city, was placed in 308.

 Omaha and Lincoln are not only home to most of Nebraska's landlines, but also to most of its cell phones and pagers.
 As a result, the numbering pool for area code 402 was nearly exhausted by the end of the 1990s.
 It was originally projected to be exhausted in 2001, but number pooling was implemented to stave off exhaustion.
 In 2009, however, NeuStar projected that 402 would be exhausted in 2010.

 In March 2011, central office code relief was implemented by adding area code 531 in an overlay to the same service area of 402.
 Although the first central office prefix in 531 was not assigned until February 2013, ten-digit dialing has been mandatory for all calls from the 402 territory since Spring 2011.